GoInterject/GoInterject.github.io/wGetStarted/L-Create-RetainFeature.md

 <br>

 When selecting a range of cells, RetainedRowColumns uses a single string delimiting character separated list as its input.
-This means that the  **jcombine()** [link] helper function is required.
+This means that the  [**jcombine()**](/wIndex/jcombine.html) helper function is required.

 Now scroll down to the  **RetainRowColumns.** In that box, input  **jcombine((F2:G2))**.
 This will retain all inputs in columns  **P-R** in the report.